 Each year, these caps and thresholds change and generally go up on 1 July.

 The effect of these thresholds and caps on damages is that if the amount of compensation awarded is above the cap, or below the threshold, a Court will adjust the amount payable to you.

-in Victoria for people injured at work, in motor vehicle accidents, in public places and as a result of medical treatment.
+On 1 July 2023, there was an increase to the maximum amounts of compensation payable in Victoria for people injured at work, in motor vehicle accidents, in public places and as a result of medical treatment.